North West Rail Link (NWRL)

 Successful delivery of complex, large scale geotechnical and contamination assessment services on time and within budget.

-The North West Rail Link is Australia’s largest public transport infrastructure project currently under construction and will be the first fully-automated rapid transit rail.
+The North West Rail Link or the Sydney Metro Northwest as it's now known is the first stage of the Sydney Metro system Australia’s largest public transport infrastructure project and first fully-automated rapid transit rail.

 The site investigation presented significant challenges in an urban environment.
 Careful management of numerous subcontractors and detailed negotiations with stakeholders was required.